ryasmi/rulr/readme.md

 const adjustedPrice = price + 1; // Problem 2: Solved.
 This doesn't error.
 ```

-[Michal Zalecki](https://michalzalecki.com) has written a great [blog post on nominal typing techniques in TypeScript](https://michalzalecki.com/nominal-typing-in-typescript/).
+[Michal Zalecki](https://michalzalecki.com) has written a great [post on nominal typing techniques in TypeScript](https://michalzalecki.com/nominal-typing-in-typescript/).
 They have also referenced a [further discussion on nominal typing in the TypeScript Github repository](https://github.com/Microsoft/TypeScript/issues/202).
+Charles Pick from CodeMix has also written a great [post introducing opaque types and how they compare in TypeScript and Flow](https://codemix.com/opaque-types-in-javascript/).